 - ‘Bush I pardoned Orlando Bosch, a notorious international terrorist and associate of Posada [terrorist], despite objections by the Justice Department, which urged that he be deported as a treat to national security.’
 (6)

-- ‘Of the countries polled, Mexico is among those ‘most negative’ about the US role in the world.’
-(8)
+- ‘Of the countries polled, Mexico US

 - ‘They discovered that the world was ‘one word away’ from the use of a nuclear weapon since Nagasaki, as reported by Thomas Blanton of the National Security Archive, which helped organize the conference.
 He was referring to the intervention of a Russian submarine commander, Vasily Arkhpov, who countermanded an order to fire nuclear-armed torpedoes when his vessels were under attack by US destroyers, with consequences that could have been dreadful.’
 (8)